JackyChris12/digital-shield-pro/README.md

-# One Tap to Safety.
-Always Protected.
+# Aegis

+Aegis: In Greek mythology, the Aegis was the divine shield of Zeus and Athena - an impenetrable protection that could not be shattered.
 A comprehensive digital safety platform designed to protect women and girls from online violence through instant emergency response, proactive safety tools, and educational resources.

 ## 🎯 Hackathon Alignment